 Staying in the centre also practically guarantees that you’ll be able to walk everywhere of interest, so you won’t have to worry about transportation other than getting to and from the airport or train station.

-Whether you prefer to stay in a Hotel or are looking for Airbnbs in Florence, there is an abundance of fabulous Florence accommodation options to choose from.
+Whether you prefer to stay in a hotel or are looking for self-service apartments in Florence, there is an abundance of fabulous Florence accommodation options to choose from.

-Click here to search for the perfect Airbnbs in Florence Italy.
+Click here to search for the perfect VRBO apartments in Florence Italy.

 Best Luxury Hotel with views of the Ponte Vecchio bridge – Portrait Firenze